-The great causeway extends for upwards of a mile, and is bordered with beautiful trees.
-It is faced with enormous blocks of granite regularly laid, but covered with turf to the water's edge.
+faced with enormous blocks of granite regularly laid, but covered with turf to the water's edge.
 Near the Trincomali end a capacious rest-house for the accommodation of large parties of sportsmen and travellers stands on the brink, so near the verge as to be insecure.
 Our picture shows the porchway, which has been shored up, and the heavy roof replaced by palm-thatch, lest the whole should precipitate into the lake.
 In the foreground stands a famous shikaree, whose ears and eyes are sharp and keen for every sound and sight of the jungle.
 Whether it be pig, buffalo, deer, or elephant you want, he knows the locality of a herd as if he were its keeper.
 The fields, which are irrigated from the lake, are unrivalled as snipe grounds.
-The bags that are made by officers from the garrison and warships at Trincomali are sometimes so great that
+The bags that are made by officers from the garrison and warships at Trincomali are sometimes so great that 388 I hesitate to pen the number lest I should tempt the incredulous reader to offer criticism in terms more common than polite.
+We have now only one more stage to Trincomali -26 miles of the same undulated forest road.

-ON THE BANKS OF KANTHALAI
+ON THE BANKS OF KANTHALAI.